Nataša Makovec

 25. 10.
 2021

-5 things not to be missed in the autumn-colored Kranjska Gora
+What not to miss in Kranjska Gora in autumn

 The days are getting shorter and the nights are getting longer.
 We have already stepped into autumn, the tops of the highest mountains have already been whitened by first snow and morning temperatures are already falling below zero in the valley.
 We have gathered for you some activities that you can do iduring the visit of tourist destination Kranjska Gora.